Motorcyclist taunted by scrambler bikers in shocking helmet cam video

 This shocking video of young motorists abusing a biker and driving dangerously has gone viral.

-The victim's girlfriend shared the helmet cam footage showing their appalling behaviour along Cleckheaton roads on a busy Sunday afternoon.
+The victim's girlfriend shared the helmet cam footage showing their appalling behaviour along roads near Birstall on a busy Sunday afternoon.

 She posted the video on Facebook but asked the Examiner not to publish her name or her boyfriend's who was driving the bike.